davehenton/AICY/README.md

 # AICY

-AICY is a ager which codify your messages with 2048bit RSA-Encoding.
+AICY is a python messager which codify your messages with 2048bit RSA-Encoding.
 ***

 AICY is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 (29 June 2007).